 Dual Cylinder Latch

-This rail allows the mounting of a scope, red dot sight or laser.
+This versatile rail allows the mounting of a scope, red dot sight, or laser.
 With 13 slots, you can place your sight close to your eye or further away.
-This is one very versatile rail.
-Another point…you usually don’t see a long Picatinny-style rail on revolvers.
+Another point: you usually don’t see a long Picatinny-style rail on revolvers.
 If they have one at all, it is usually short.
 This one is long enough to be useful.

 The Raging Hunter (and other hard-kicking Taurus revolvers) use this grip (taken from the Taurus website): GRIP RUBBER RED 454,444,45, 22 HORNET

 The black, rubbery finger-groove-molded grip allows for a firm engagement with your fingers and hand, while the red strip is harder and helps to soak up recoil.
 As it says above, they put this grip on their large, .44 Magnum and .454 caliber revolvers.
-It must work or they would have changed it out by now…this has been around a while.
-I did notice the grip when I shot the gun.
-It does work.
+It must work or they would have changed it out by now, yet, this has been around a while.

 If you look closely at the older S&W Model 29 above, you’ll notice that the firing pin is attached to the hammer.
 Taurus doesn’t do that with this gun.
 The firing pin is frame-mounted and is on;y struck by the hammer’s force when the trigger is pulled and the transfer bar is in place to transfer the hammer’s energy to the firing pin.
 Aptly named, for sure.